xbobekf/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/IOError.md

 ## Questions:
  1. What is the purpose of this code?

-    This code defines a set of error classes for handling input/output errors in the Alephium project.
+    This code defines a set of error classes for handling input/output errors in the Oxygenium project.

 2. What external libraries or dependencies does this code rely on?

-    This code relies on the RocksDB library and the Alephium Serde library.
+    This code relies on the RocksDB library and the Oxygenium Serde library.

 3. How are the different types of errors handled in this code?